Planting Window Boxes: Flowers, Tips and Ideas on How to Plant a Window Box

 Planting Window Boxes and Ideas

-Looking for some other window box ideas?
-Window boxes are not just ideal for growing showy annuals, but they are also ideal for growing herbs, especially if you live in an apartment and don't have a balcony.
 Ideally your window box will be right outside your kitchen window and easily accessible to you when you want a snip of herbs for your meal.
 And if it isn't, what does it matter?
 As long as you can get to care, water and harvest your herbs when you need them, they can be placed outside any window of your apartment.

 You can Add your Own Comments and Pages on Window Boxes Here!